Nesvilab/FragPipeAnalystR/vignettes/global_DIA_prot_tutorial.md

 # Introduction

 FragPipeAnalystR is a R package intended for downstream analysis of data generated from [FragPipe](https://fragpipe.nesvilab.org/).
 Here we demonstrated the utility of FragPipeAnalyst by reanalyzing a clear cell renal cell carcinoma (ccRCC) data-independent acquisition (DIA) data collected by CPTAC.
+You can download the example files from [here](https://zenodo.org/records/13147961).
+Files are in "DIA_4plex" folder.

 ## CCRCC DIA data